LCAV/pyroomacoustics/README.rst

 The ``requirements.txt`` file lists all packages necessary to run all of the scripts in the ``examples`` folder.

-This package is mainly developed under Python 3.5.
-We try as much as possible to keep things compatible with Python 2.7 and run tests and builds under both.
-However, the tests code coverage is far from 100% and it might happen that we break some things in Python 2.7 from time to time.
-We apologize in advance for that.
+This package is mainly developed under Python 3.6.
+The last supported version for Python 2.7 is `0.4.3`.

 Under Linux and Mac OS, the compiled accelerators require a valid compiler to be installed, typically this is GCC.
 When no compiler is present, the package